languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  by Myriam Lechelt Laurent Godard and released on LGPL terms.
 The lemmas were added by Marcin Milkowski using original DICO files (in public domain), and manually.
 It remains LGPL.
 The following is a copyright notice about DICO.

+ Galician:
+ The Galician data for part-of-speech tagging were created by Susana Sotelo Docio based on Freeling dictionary and henceforth licensed under GPL.

 ------------------------------------------------